-Waterhouse-Friderichsen syndrome is failure of the adrenal gland to function as as result of bleeding into the gland.
+Waterhouse-Friderichsen syndrome (WFS) is a collection of symptoms resulting from the failure of the adrenal glands to function normally as a result of bleeding into the gland.

 - Group B streptococcus

 - Pseudomonas aeruginosa

 - Streptococcus pneumoniae

 Symptoms and signs usually come on very suddenly.
 They are due to the bacteria growing (multiplying) inside the body.
 Symptoms include:

 - Fever and chills

 Infection with bacteria causes bleeding throughout the body, which causes:

 - Bodywide rash

 - Disseminated intravascular coagulation in which small blood clots cut off blood supply to the organs